ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelAttributeList.md

 2. The classname listed in '### Use Object' in the README.md
 3. A table with the following columns:
     - `jcr attribute` : the JCR attribute that is returned by the java property, as listed in README.md
     - `java property` : the Java property name as determined from the .html files.
+IMPORTANT: only when it is actually used in a .html file!
     - `description` : the description of the jcr attribute, as listed in the README.

-If the information cannot be determined / is unclear, append to the file a paragraph starting with `FIXME` and a description of the problem.
+IMPORTANT: If the information cannot be determined / is unclear, append to the file a paragraph starting with `FIXME` and a description of the problem.